Bastian-G/diploma-thesis-latex-template/README.md

 Firstly we need VS Code, here is the install Link: https://code.visualstudio.com/Download In VS Code you can install the extention LaTeX Workstation.

-Subsequently, a form of TeX needed to be installed.
-I personally used Tex Live.
+Next, a form of TeX needed to be installed.
+I personally used Tex Live, but MikTeX can solve problems, if you have a blank in your latex path.
 The download and installation is pretty straight forward, just follow the link provided. https://latex.tugraz.at/programme/tex_live While installing, please make sure to deactivate all antivirus programms, because without that, the installer wont find a mirror.

 After installing use the link provided to enable TeX in VS Code